One Week North Iceland Expedition

-When you’re ready, you can then head to the capital city of Reykjavik to settle in, freshen up and get ready to explore the city.
-Check out its abundance of museums, galleries, restaurants, cafes, landmarks, swimming pools and boutiques; you’ll be sure to find something suitable to your tastes.
+When you're ready, you can then head to the capital city of Reykjavik to settle in, freshen up and get ready to explore the city.
+Check out its abundance of museums, galleries, restaurants, cafes, landmarks, swimming pools, and boutiques.
+You'll be sure to find something suitable for your tastes.

 You'll then spend the night in your Reykjavik accommodation.